RobertAReedy/ecommerce-database/README.md

 # Ecommerce Database

 ## Description
 Creates a database, models, and routes to interact with them, allowing a user to simulate an inventory database.
+Only represents the backend, however, and will request additional software to make requests.

 ## Application in Action
 - <a href="https://watch.screencastify.com/v/bAltSmSTANkr51ksYryF" target="_blank">Part 1: Schema and Seeds</a>